asaadb/memory-game/README.md

 ![snippet](img/snippet.PNG)

 ## Installing
+* Load this link https://asaadb.github.io/memory-game/ on your browser to play the game live
-You can run and play this game by cloning this project via GitHub to your own device and open the index.html file.
+* Or you can run and play this game by cloning this project via GitHub to your own device and open the index.html file.

 ## Challenge
 Match all the cards with fewer moves in less time.